TJ Friedl Player Props: Reds vs. Nationals

 TJ Friedl At The Plate

-- Friedl has 13 doubles, three triples, six home runs and 21 walks while batting .306.
+- Friedl is batting .306 with 13 doubles, three triples, six home runs and 22 walks.

-- Friedl has picked up a hit in 65.6% of his 61 games this year, with multiple hits in 34.4% of them.
+- Friedl has picked up a hit in 41 of 62 games this season, with multiple hits 21 times.

-- Looking at the 61 games he has played this season, he's went deep in six of them (9.8%), and in 2.4% of his trips to the dish.
+- He has hit a home run in six games this year (9.7%), homering in 2.4% of his plate appearances.

-- In 31.1% of his games this year, Friedl has notched at least one RBI.
-In six of those games (9.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.
+- Friedl has driven in a run in 19 games this season (30.6%), including six games with more than one RBI (9.7%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.